OneMadGypsy/fuzzquery/README.md

 | substitute | 0 or more characters are substituted in your term |
 | delete     | 0 or more characters are removed from your term   |

 This system completely ignores the native insertion model and creates it's own with substitution and deletion.
 This is because insertion is wholly uncontrollable.
 It is the only feature that allows characters where there never were any.
 My system reformats queries with substitution/deletion characters wherever a token is present.
-This means if you put a token before your term, it is essentially a controllable insertion.
-The back-end system will view it as a substitution and/or deletion, but it is a sub/del before your term so, it is functionally an insertion.
+This means if you put a token before your term, it is functionally an insertion.

 ## Documentation:

 **notes:**

 1) `Iter` is an alias of `list|tuple|set`.
 It only exists in this documentation as a means to illustrate types in a less complex way.
-2) `skip` (if used) should be an `Iter` of words and/or characters that trigger a skip when found in results to be yielded.
+2) `skip` (if used) should be an `Iter` of words and/or characters that cannot be `in` a result.

 --------